 What’s Vue.js?

-Vue.js framework is created for UI design and development.
-The core functionality is focused on interface-related tasks.
-You can integrate it into any JS project for interface development while using another JS framework for developing complex front-end operations.
-The main purpose of Vue is to handle the view of the software.
+The Vue.js framework is created for UI design and development.
+Its core functionality is focused on interface-related tasks.
+You can integrate it into any JS project for interface development while using another JS framework for complex front-end operations.
+The main purpose of Vue is to handle the view layer of software.

-Vue, unlike React, allows working with animation, managing states with official library (Vuex) – overall, its core functionality is a lot more versatile.
-To get the Vue’s level of functionality depth in React, you’ll need to install dozens of additional libraries.
+Vue, unlike React, allows working with animation and managing states with its official library (Vuex) – overall, its core functionality is much more versatile.
+To get Vue’s level of functionality depth in React, you’ll need to install dozens of additional libraries.

 What’s React?

-React is a rich JavaScript framework and library for User Interface development.
-Over time, React acquired a rich ecosystem that allows the tool to be responsible for complex UI processes, data processing, personalization, etc. Compared to Vue, it’s a more standalone tool, although it’s also often integrated with other libraries (GraphQL, Redux, and others).
+React is a rich JavaScript framework and library for user interface development.
+Over time, React acquired a rich ecosystem that allows the tool to be responsible for complex UI processes, data processing, personalization, etc. Compared to Vue, it’s a more standalone tool, although it’s also often integrated with other libraries (like GraphQL, Redux, and others).
 React.js isn’t limited to web development only.
 You can also use React Native to build hybrid mobile apps.
 Vue has a similar feature (Vue Native), but it’s not as popular and rich as React’s solution.

-React is developed and backed up by Facebook, and it also has an active Open Source community.
+React was developed and backed up by Facebook, and it has an active open-source community.

 Why do developers use Vue.js?